intel/llvm/sycl/doc/UsersManual.md

     Pass "options" to the backend of target device compiler, specified by triple T. The backend of device compiler generates target machine code from intermediate representation.
 This option can be used to tune code generation for a specific target.
-For offline compilation it happens during compilation.
-For online compilation options are saved in a fat binary to be used later, during runtime compilation.
+The options are used during offline compilation and are also saved in a fat binary when used for online compilation to be used at runtime compilation.
     -Xs is a shortcut to pass "options" to all backends specified via the '-fsycl-targets' option (or default
     one).